 Shortly after his marriage to Mrs. Mary Marsales, Dr. Marsalis was practicing medicine in Thamesville.
 His name appears on birth and death records as early as 1880.
 According to the 1881 census, Dr. and Mrs. Marsales resided in Thamesville with his sons from his first marriage, Robert and Harry and her daughters from her first marriage, Effie and Alberta.

 Dr. and Mrs. Marsales had a son named Charles Duge Marsales born to them on the 17th of November, 1881.
 Mrs. Marsales’ daughter Effie Wilson died of tuberculosis in Thamesville on the 26th of October, 1882.
 She was buried near her father, John Wilson at the Sherman Cemetery.
 Young Charles died on the 4th of March, 1883.
 He was also buried at the Sherman Cemetery.

-After the death of their children, it is believed that Dr. and Mrs. Marsales moved to Yazoo, Mississippi.
+After the death of their children, Dr. and Mrs. Marsales moved to Yazoo, Mississippi, where Dr. Marsales’s son, Alfred John Marsales resided.
 Dr. Marsales died in September of 1884.

 *Below is the tombstone of Dr. Marsale’s wife, Mary (Ford).